tarantool/doc/doc/reference/configuration/index.rst

             }
         }

-[TBD intro phrase]
-Also, starting from version 2.10.0, it is possible to specify additional parameters for URI.
+Also, starting from version 2.10.0, it is possible to specify additional parameters for URIs.
 You can do this in different ways:

 *   Using the ``?`` delimiter when URIs are specified in a string format.